Angeley00/AWS-re-start-Journey/README.md

 ## 📌 About This Repository
 This repo is a **central hub** for my AWS re/Start journey, capturing:

-- Key learning notes from modules on **Linux, Networking, Security, Python, and Cloud Fundamentals**.
+- Key learning notes from modules on **storage services, Networking, Security, database, and Cloud Fundamentals**.
 - Hands-on labs and projects demonstrating core **AWS services**.
 - Problem-solving approaches, troubleshooting tips, and scripts.
 - Reflections on progress and milestones towards a career in **Cloud/DevOps Engineering**.